Skip to main content

 Prompt caching reduces processing time and costs by reusing previously computed prefixes.
 When you send the same or similar prompts repeatedly (e.g. a large system prompt, a shared context document, or a set of tool definitions), the provider can skip reprocessing the cached portion and only compute the new tokens.
 This leads to lower latency and reduced costs on subsequent requests.

 You can send cache_control for any model.
-The Gateway handles the per provider caching logic internally, forwarding it to providers that support explicit caching and stripping it for providers that cache automatically.
+The Gateway handles the per provider caching logic internally, forwarding it to providers that read cache_control and stripping it for providers that cache prefixes on their own.
 This means you can write one request and use it across providers without worrying about compatibility.

 How to Enable